Andreskub/Andreskub/README.md

 ### Hi, I'm Andrés Kübler! 👋

-I'm a software developer and currently I'm studying a Bachelor's Degree in Systems Analysis at University of Buenos Aires.
+I am a software developer and I am currently studying software engineering at the University of El Savlador.

 #